aws-samples/awsome-distributed-training/3.test_cases/15.gpt-neox/README.md

 ## 2. Build the container

-Before running training jobs, you need to use an [Enroot](https://github.com/NVIDIA/enroot) container to retrieve and preprocess the input data.
+Before running training jobs, you need to use a build docker container image.
+[Enroot](https://github.com/NVIDIA/enroot) will be used to turn the image into unprivileged sandbox for Slurm.
 Below are the steps you need to follow:

 1. Build the Docker image with the command below in this directory.